 What is The Acquisitions Institute?

-The Acquisitions Institute at Timberline Lodge has been providing a unique opportunity for acquisitions and collection development librarians, vendors, and publishers to meet and discuss pertinent trends and issues in libraries since 2000.
+The Acquisitions Institute at Timberline Lodge (AITL) has been providing a unique opportunity for acquisitions and collection development librarians, vendors, and publishers to meet and discuss pertinent trends and issues in libraries since 2000.

 - Since 2000, the pre-eminent conference located in Western North America on acquisitions and collection development, held at Timberline Lodge.